Nikesh-A97/notes/Agile/Agile_Operations_Fundamentals.md

 <span style="color:lightblue" ><b><i>"Stand-ups are short status meetings"</b></i></span>

 - ![[Agile_basics#Stand-up]]
-- Stand-up times are more flexible since work is continious in operations
+- Stand-up times are more flexible since work is continuous in operations
 - Stand-ups typically occur about once a month but the same three questions are asked

 ### Agile Retrospectives - Operations
-<span style="color:lightblue" ><b><i>"A retrospective meeting is an opportunity for teams to reflect on their perforamncec and look for ways to improve"</b></i></span>
+<span style="color:lightblue" ><b><i>"A retrospective meeting is an opportunity for teams to reflect on their performance and look for ways to improve"</b></i></span>

-- Very important for teams to undertake as it allows them to understand how they can imporve for better resutls
+- Very important for teams to undertake as it allows them to understand how they can improve for better results
-- Occurence of retrospective depnds on team and task
+- Occurrence of retrospective depends on team and task
-- Anwers the fundamental question of Agile : "How do we get better ?"
+- Answers the fundamental question of Agile : "How do we get better ?"

 ---
 ## Agile Operations Teams